willcoughlin/AUFoodTrax/README.md

 # AUFoodTrax

-This repository comes with two submodules:
+This repository comes with two parts:
 * mobile - the Android client as an Android Studio project
 * webservice - the Spring REST service as an IDEA project